 Integrative medicine is a unique and revolutionary form of medicine that involves the applied use of conventional western medical techniques while embracing an Integral Worldview that accepts all known natural and alternative concepts of healing.
 This form of medicine is sometimes referred to as the “third path” for patients with chronic and undiagnosed conditions since it offers answers that neither conventional nor natural medicine by themselves have been able to.
 Dr. Hall, pioneer and practitioner of Integral Medicine, answers questions about a career spent practicing integrative medicine:

 What is the job market like for practitioners of integrative medicine?The Bureau of Labor Statistics (BLS) projects solid growth in the number of employed specialized physicians, including family practice doctors, in the coming years.
-According to a recent BLS publication it is expected that the number of employed physicians in specialized practice will grow by 14% in just the next few years.
+According to a recent BLS publication it is expected that the number of employed physicians

 Dr. Hall described a change in attitude by the medical community that has been reflected in public sentiment, “A few years ago things changed such that it became politically incorrect in the medical community to bash alternative medicine.
 The medical community has begun to embraced some of these ideas.”